COVID-19 Update: HELP Therapy is here to help you! We are continuing to serve our clients while keeping the health and

 An in-home therapist may be accompanied by another therapist who serves as a partner during the process.
 This provides both the client and the therapist with added support and additional resources as needed.
 However, not all in-home therapists work in a team.

-If you think home-based therapy is right for you, contact HELP Therapist to determine how to proceed by calling 858-481-8827 or emailing us at .
+If you think home-based therapy is right for you, contact Help Therapy to determine how to proceed by calling 858-481-8827 or emailing us at email@example.com.
 Home-based therapy can also be used occasionally, as a supplement to office sessions.
-If you would like to self-refer or have a referral to make you can also get started by filling out our HIPPA-compliant referral form (a therapist will get back to you right away).
+If you would like to self-refer or have a referral to make you can also get started by filling out our HIPAA Compliant Referral Form linked below.

 Comfortable Environment to Benefit Care